SoftwareAG/c8y-docs/content/tour-cockpit/tour.md

 {{< product-c8y-iot >}} automatically creates a dashboard for each device.
 {{< /c8y-admon-info >}}

 To create an individualized dashboard for a device, select the desired device in the **Groups** menu.
 Click the plus icon on the top to open the **Add dashboard** window.
-Customize the information according to your needs.
+Customize the information as necessary.

 {{< c8y-admon-info >}}
-You can apply a dashboard to all devices of a device type, if you need more dashboards with the same information.
+You can apply a dashboard to all devices of a device type, if you require more dashboards with the same information.
 {{< /c8y-admon-info >}}

 Once you created your dashboard you can add widgets to it in order to display more detailed data.
-Click **Add widget** to select the different widgets you need for your dashboard.
-You can customize the information shown in the widget as needed.
+Click **Add widget** to select the different widgets you want for your dashboard.
+You can customize the information shown in the widget as necessary.
 For more information on the different widgets see [Cockpit > Widgets collection](/guides/cockpit/widgets-collection) in the *Application development & solutions enablement* section.
 Once you selected and customized the widget, click **Save** to add the widget to your dashboard.
 Repeat this process with any widget you need for your device.